SamZec/printf/README.md

 A `%` is written.
 No argument is converted.
 The complete conversion specification is `%%`.

 ## Example
-To print the address of Holberton School in the format "972 Mission St., San Francisco, CA 94103" where *street*, *city* and *state* are pointers to strings:
+To print the address of ALX SWE in the format "972 Mission St., San Francisco, CA 94103" where *street*, *city* and *state* are pointers to strings:

 > `#include "alxswe.h"`
 >